Divergent-Pathfinders/dp-nuxt-netlify/content/projects/nuts-and-bolts.md

 ---
 title: Nuts and Bolts
-description: The software and other tech related to this site, and how to do technical things in general.
 ---
+The software and other tech related to this site, and how to do technical things in general.